Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 <a name="restoring-from-an-overlay-cow-fs-backup"></a>
 #### Restoring from an Overlay COW FS Backup

-Restore a backed up tar file from the previous command with
+Restore a backed up tar file from the previous command:

 ```bash
 scp <somelocation> /run/overlay.tar.gz